Protecting colleagues and customers

 We really appreciate the hard work of our colleagues who are going over and above, as well as the support and encouragement that our customers are showing to our staff in our stores.
 It really helps as we all play our part.

 In recognition of our colleagues' effort and dedication during this challenging time, we gave a 10 per cent bonus for colleagues across stores and distribution backdated to 9 March until 1 May, at which point we extended it for a further four weeks.
 We also gave a 10% bonus on the hourly rate to colleagues working across our stores and distribution, for the duration of the Christmas season.
 Colleagues received the 10% bonus between 29 November and 26 December 2020, if they were in role on or before 1 September 2020.

 And, to help our colleagues in protecting their mental as well as physical health at this time, all colleagues across retail, distribution and our head office, have also been provided with free access to the Headspace app until April 2021.

 In addition to this, we are also supporting colleagues in that, should they become sick with Covid-19, we have temporarily amended our Sick Pay policy to reflect the Government amendments to Social Welfare Illness Benefit.
 Colleagues will be paid sick pay from the first day of absence - less the value of the Social Welfare Illness Benefit - if they are medically certified as having the coronavirus or are required to enter into medically certified self-isolation due to the coronavirus by a doctor.

-The HSE has published the below guidelines on shopping safely during the coronavirus pandemic, and there is further information available here.
+The HSE has published information on shopping safely during the Covid-19 pandemic, which is available here.